Editor's note: This film is no longer available online.

 The Sapeurs adhere to a subculture of high fashion.
 While they may be surrounded by extreme poverty, they are always dressed impeccably in Versace or Prada, as Yves Saint Laurent, the president of the Sapeur Association, explains.

 Elsewhere, rapper Cheriff Bakala is working on recording his first album in a country with almost no producers.
-Bakala is not a usual rapper; he mixes hip hop with Congolese folk, and uses local instruments, such as drums made up of water cans.
+Bakala is not a usual rapper; he mixes hip hop with Congolese folk, and uses local instruments, such as drums made out of water cans.

 And finally, Palmas Yaya, Brazzaville's wrestling champion is relying on voodoo to defend his title at a crucial moment in his life.